Procalcitonin and White Blood Cells as an Infection Marker in Children with Diabetic Ketoacidosis

 Methods: A cross-sectional study was conducted in Dr. Soetomo General Hospital, Surabaya, Indonesia, between 2015 and 2019.
 T1DM and DKA diagnosis was based on the International Society for Pediatric and Adolescent Diabetes.
 PCT levels and WBC counts were measured in samples from patients with and without DKA, and were compared using the Mann-Whitney test.

 Results: A total of 41 samples were included, with 15 samples (36.6%) from children with DKA, and 26 (63.4%) from children without DKA.
-PCT levels and WBC counts were significantly higher in those with DKA (p<0.001).
+PCT levels and WBC counts were significantly higher in those with DKA (p less than 0.001).
 The receiver operating characteristic curve analysis of WBC was lower than PCT (0.849 vs. 0.982).
 PCT had a higher sensitivity and spesificity as an infection marker than WBC (93.3 vs. 86.7; 92.3 vs. 88.5, respectively).

 Conclusion: PCT is a better infection marker in children with DKA than WBC